mydeal-com-au/terraform-aws-rds/CONTRIBUTING.md

 Unsure where to begin contributing to DNX?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues that should only require a few lines of code, and a test or two.
+* `beginner` - issues that should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* `help-wanted` - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by the total number of comments.
 While not perfect, the number of comments is a reasonable proxy for the impact a given change will have.